lzim/mtl/session03/s03_learner/mtl_session03_see.md

 ## Learning Objectives

 1. Describe your team trends over the last two years based on the estimates in the team data table.
-2. Test out whether your understanding of how the team data is estimated through review of the descriptions and definitions.
+2. Test out your understanding of how the team data is estimated through review of the descriptions and definitions.
 3. Apply your clinical expertise to consider the team trends in the data UI and team data table to identify team priorities for learning.

 # In-session Exercise (30 minutes)